momacs/pram/README.md

 ## Setup
 The following shell script creates a Python virtual environment (`venv`), activates it, downloads the source code of PRAM into it, and installs all dependencies.
-When done, PRAM is executable in that `venv`.
-Please note, that Python 3.6 is required.

 ```
 #!/bin/sh